Mother's Cookies

-Mother's Cookies is a food brand currently owned by Italian conglomerate Ferrero Group.
-Mother Cookies originally started as a bakery based in Oakland, California, that operated from 1914 to 2008.
+Mother's Cookies is a food brand owned by Italian conglomerate Ferrero Group.
+Mother Cookies began as a bakery based in Oakland, California, that operated from 1914 to 2008.
 A sister company, Archway Cookies of Battle Creek, Michigan, was founded in 1936.
 Both Mother's Cookies and Archway declared bankruptcy in 2008.
 At its height, the company distributed cookies throughout the United States, and was one of the leading cookie makers in the country.
 The Kellogg Company acquired the Mother's Cookies trademark and recipes in December 2008 and brought the brand back to West Coast grocery store shelves on May 14, 2009.